 - Pipelines or tanks when the fluid content is below 0 Celsius (32 Fahrenheit) or above 200 Celsius (392 Fahrenheit) unless permitted by the client after critical evaluation of the tapping operation

-- Equipment under vacuum, i.e., pressure less than atmospheric pressure unless a thorough assessment by engineering
+- Equipment under vacuum, i.e. pressure less than atmospheric pressure unless a thorough evaluation by engineering

 - Equipment and piping containing hazardous materials.
-As defined in SHELL DEP 184.108.40.206-Gen, Section 3.2, Table 1, hazardous materials include Acetylene, Acetonitrile, Butadiene, Caustic soda / Sodium Hydroxide, Chlorine, Hydrogen sulfide, Hydrofluoric acid, Oxygen, Propene (Propylene), Propene oxide, Sulphuric acid.
+As defined in SHELL DEP 126.96.36.199-Gen, Section 3.2, Table 1, hazardous materials include Acetylene, Acetonitrile, Butadiene, Caustic soda / Sodium Hydroxide, Chlorine, Hydrogen sulphide, Hydrofluoric acid, Oxygen, Propene (Propylene), Propene oxide, Sulphuric acid.

-Before executing a hot tap, detailed planning and design shall be performed and shall require preparing different documents that are reviewed and approved by the customer and other stakeholders.
-Some of the documentation to prepare may include:
+Before executing a hot tap, detailed planning and design shall be performed.
+This shall entail preparing different documents which are reviewed and approved by the client and other stakeholders.
+Some of the documentation to prepare include:

 - Material Take-off.
-The document will aid in the procurement of all materials required to execute the hot tap successfully.
-It will show the necessary quantities of valves, bolts and nuts, flanges, pipes for branch connection, hot tap fitting, blind flanges, and other appurtenances.
+This is a document that will aid the procurement of all materials required to execute the hot tap successfully.
+It will show the required quantities of valves, bolts and nuts, flanges, pipes for branch connection, etc.

-- Safety plan and documentation, which shall include a detailed Job Safety The safety plan should, at minimum, cover escape routes, firefighting, safety equipment, gas detectors, and first aid facilities, identified risks and mitigation measures.
+- Safety plan and documentation which shall include a detailed Job Hazard Analysis.
+The safety plan should, at minimum, cover escape routes, firefighting, safety equipment, gas detectors and first aid facilities.

 - Transportation procedures.
-The procedures shall cover how the hot tap machines, components, and personnel are transported to and from the site.
-Transportation considerations can become crucial if the hot tap location is remote or hard to reach.
+Shall cover how the hot tap machines, components and personnel will be transported to and from the site.
+This can become crucial if the hot tap location is remote or hard to reach.

 - Site preparation procedures.
-For hot tap locations in congested areas, site clearing is required.
+For hot tap locations in congested areas, the site shall be cleared.
 In the absence of an access road to the hot tap location, temporary roads shall be created (if feasible).
-For buried pipelines, the excavation shall be carried out around the pipeline.
+For buried pipelines excavation shall be carried out around the pipeline.

 - Hot tapping procedures.
-The procedure shall indicate the general information about the process conditions, the activities to be performed, the resources required, reference documentation, machine operation procedure right up to the point where the coupon is handed to the customer.
+The procedure shall indicate the general information about the activities, including the angle of tap, machine operation procedure, etc.

 - Welding procedures.
-The welding procedure is a critical document reflecting the type of welding, base material qualified, type of electrodes to use for welding, progression of weld pool, welding currentand travel speed.
+The welding procedure is a critical document showing the type of welding, type of electrodes to use for welding, welding current, requirements for preheating, welding temperature, welding machines, etc.

 - Non-Destructive Testing (NDT) procedures.
-This document usually will highlight how the welded joints’ integrity shall be validated.
-It may cover activities, including leak testing, UT,or MPI.
+This document usually will highlight how the welded joints integrity shall be validated.
+It may cover activities including hydrotest, UT, MPI, etc.

-- Leak test These procedures may be part of the NDT procedure or a stand-alone procedure.
-This procedure will show the test pressure, medium to use for the test, duration of the test,and various other considerations to safely execute a successful leak test.
+- Hydrotest procedures.
+This may be part of the NDT Procedure or a stand-alone document.
+This will show the test pressure, medium to use for the test, duration of the test, etc.

 - Hot tap checklist.
-Complete a summary of all the activities before the commencement of hot tapping.
+A summary of all the activities that have to be completed before the commencement of hot tapping.
 It is usually in a tabular form with activities completed checked and the personnel responsible indicated.

 - Hot tapping close-out report.
-After successful completion of a hot tap, the close-out report is a summary of all activities performed, duration, delays, a review of lessons learned, and company-specific requirements to allow for continuous improvement of the process.
+After successful completion of a hot tap the close-out report is a summary of all activities that where performed, a summary of lessons learned etc.

 5.1 Hot Tapping on Pipelines or Piping